 I think the application is fairly obvious as it involves a similar rapid turn of your body.

 Lastly the form ends with a low block in horseback stance and a forward punch in front stance.

-Perhaps it is unfair of me to look back at a form I learned 40 some odd years ago and make up some applications for it, but then again, what would have happened if I were given these same apps at that time?
+Perhaps it is unfair of me to look back at a form I learned 40 some odd years ago and make up some applications for it, but then again, what would have happened if I was given these same apps at that time?

-Of course there are overlaps.
+Of course, there are overlaps.
 Many have said in the karate world that one only needs to learn one seminal form, such as Chulki/Naihanch/Tekki to understand a complete system.
 To my knowledge, in the TKD world there is not one form that any would agree had that much significance.
 We rely on the series of forms.

 I confess that I don’t have an answer to the questions I am proposing.
 I know that the form hasn’t changed, or even that it perhaps changed me in some obscure way I can’t really remember.
 I have heard from respected TKD scholars that the TKD forms are not supposed to demonstrate actual combat applications, but instead have a different function:

 “I make no secret about it, that for me the primary function of the patterns in ITF Taekwondo-Do is to teach certain principles of movement, and that they are not primarily templates for fighting.”